 Templates developed using evidence-based medicine should be designed to capture free text as well as structured data to accommodate the multiple specialties and subspecialties of medicine.
-In this way, the user will be able to identify common data elements with the option of adding significant clinical findings for an individual patient.
+In this way the user will be able to identify common data elements with the option of adding significant clinical findings for an individual patient.

-With the implementation of EHRs, most clinicians are now accustomed to the direct entry of clinical data into electronic systems.
+With the implementation of EHRs, clinicians are now accustomed to the direct entry of clinical data into electronic systems.
 As a result, dictation for transcription of clinical notes and reports has decreased.
 However, the formats designed by the physicians, medical scribes, and medical transcriptionists for transcribed reports may be a good starting point for the creation of clinical templates in the EHR.
-A well-designed template will recognize that EHRs are primarily data-centric rather than document-centric.
-8
+The well-designed template will recognize that EHRs are primarily data-centric rather than document-centric. §

 Working through the health record quality review committee, clinicians can ensure data elements supporting evidence-based medicine and quality care are captured in the EHR.
-This clinician-to-clinician approach, as well as identifying a physician champion for each clinical service, is an effective way to design and educate clinicians on the use of templates for the EHR.
-The physician champion should be involved in the review of current patient-specific paper forms to be considered for conversion to electronic versions.
+This clinician-to-clinician approach, as well as identifying a physician champion for each clinical service, will be an effective way to design and educate clinicians on the use of templates for the EHR.
 Physician champions have been trained and can solicit cooperation from their peers.
-Physicians need to know that the accuracy of their documentation goes hand-in-hand with their physician profile performance reporting and benchmarking data, as well as profiling for patient care.
+Physicians need to know that the accuracy of their documentation goes hand-in-hand with their physician profile performance reporting, benchmarking data, as well as profiling for patient care.
 Improved documentation of diagnoses and procedures that specifically affect ICD-10 code assignment will accurately capture severity, acuity, and risk of mortality data.
-"Motivating physicians to improve their documentation requires getting physicians to understand that proper documentation aligns with a better understanding of the patient's history and current status, and this information aligns with better quality care," says Thomas Payne, MD, in a Healthcare Financial Management Association report.
-9
+"Motivating physicians to improve their documentation requires getting physicians to understand that proper documentation aligns with a better understanding of the patient's history and current status, and this information aligns with better quality care," says Thomas Payne, MD, in a Healthcare Financial Management Association report.9